igomez10/nspammer/README.md

 # nspammer

-A Naive Bayes spam classifier implementation in Go.
-This project implements a text classification system using the Naive Bayes algorithm with Laplace smoothing to classify messages as spam or not spam.
+A Naive Bayes spam classifier implementation in Go, enabling text classification system using the Naive Bayes algorithm with Laplace smoothing to classify messages as spam or not spam.

 ## Features